AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/use-the-desktop-proofing-viewer/open-proofs-in-dpv.md

 # Open proofs in the Desktop Proofing Viewer

-<![CDATA[ ]]>If you cannot open a proof as described below, contact your Adobe Workfront administrator or your Workfront Proof administrator.
+If you cannot open a proof as described below, contact your Adobe Workfront administrator or your Workfront Proof administrator.

 ## Access requirements